 Reach out to a colleague

-If a company is really big, it’s hard to know everyone you’re working with.
+If a company is big, knowing everyone you’re working with is hard.

 However, connecting with colleagues is a good practice for expanding your network on LinkedIn.

-Remember that they also might have some interesting connections, and you never know to whom they could introduce you.
+Remember that they also might have some interesting connections, and you never know who they could introduce you to.

 Template